I’m often asked how to write an IT resume for the Japan market.

 If you’re non-Japanese and have a visa which allows you to work in Japan, this is a good place to mention it.

-Again, I like to keep it simple and easy to read & import, so no tables or images.
-For example,
+Again, I like to keep it simple and easy to read & import, so don’t use tables or images, just a simple format such as:

 OS: Windows, Mac, Linux

-If you’re non-technical or want to highlight skills, use a simple 2-column or 3-column matrix, e.g.
+To highlight non-technical or soft skills, for example, if you’re a Project or Product Manager, use a simple 2-column or 3-column matrix, e.g.

 Project Management | People Management | Stakeholder Management